 Discussion.
-First, we have noted that our definition of deception is general, covering many situations.
+There are a number of interesting points to discuss.
+Firstly, we have noted that our definition of deception is general, covering many situations.
 This is both a strength and a weakness.
 Generality is beneficial, because verifiable guarantees enable a high-level of assurance that the system is not deceptive in any way.
 On the other hand, more specific definitions allow us to precisely characterise agent behaviour.
 In future work we hope to refine the different concepts proposed here.
 In particular, many philosophical accounts of deception take deceit to be intentional.
-Halpern's causal notion of intention [28] is closely related to a control incentive [2].
+Halpern's causal notion of intention [29] is closely related to a control incentive [2].
 We might therefore distinguish between intentional and unintentional deception as between influence due to a control incentive and influence as a side-effect.
 In addition, following Evans et al. [15], we can distinguish between an honest agent that accurately signals its beliefs (i.e. observations), and a truthful agent, which accurately signals the facts of the matter.
 In this paper, we based our definition of deception on truthfulness.
 By refining a notion of deception based on honesty, we can eliminate the revealing/denying pattern from the definition, as in this scenario, the agent does not observe the information being revealed (or denied).
 However, it is interesting to note that honesty provides a weaker level of assurance and permits failure modes that truthful systems do not.
 For example, a system may be deceptive, whilst satisfying some definition of honesty, by manipulating its own beliefs.
 In short, refining the definitions presented here will provide a more nuanced picture of deception.
 Finally, we would like to expand the operational implications of this work, for instance, by investigating its practical relevance to training truthful language agents [4, 15].

 Future work.
 In addition to the directions discussed above, we are already pursuing two extensions to this work.
 First, incomplete information games, which we study in our setting, often admit many NE.
-We are therefore looking to employ equilibrium refinements, such as subgame perfectness [24, 29] and perfect Bayesian equilibria [30] to identify some subset of a game's NE that are deemed to be more rational.
-Second, we are working on a solution for avoiding deception by AI agents; a method which removes the incentive to deceive in any game by transforming the game with a constraint on the reward function of the AI agent [31].
+We are therefore looking to employ equilibrium refinements, such as subgame perfectness [24, 30] and perfect Bayesian equilibria [31] to identify some subset of a game's NE that are deemed to be more rational.
+Second, we are working on a solution for avoiding deception by AI agents; a method which removes the incentive to deceive in any game by transforming the game with a constraint on the reward function of the AI agent [32].
+Overall, we think there are many exciting avenues for future work.